pachyderm/pachyderm/doc/how-tos/load-data-into-pachyderm.md

 Alternatively, you can run `pachctl start commit` to start a new commit.
-Then, add your data in multiple iterations, each time appending to the same commit by running the `pachctl put file` command untill you close the commit by running `pachctl finish commit`.
+Then, add your data in multiple iterations, each time appending to the same commit by running the `pachctl put file` command until you close the commit by running `pachctl finish commit`.

 To load your data into a repository, complete the following steps: